treasure-data/digdag/digdag-docs/src/operators/bq.md

       destination_table: other_project:other_dataset.other_table

-Note: The **bq>** operator uses `standard SQL <https://cloud.google.com/bigquery/sql-reference/index>`_ by default, whereas the default in the BigQuery console is `legacy SQL <https://cloud.google.com/bigquery/query-reference>`_.
+Note: The **bq>** operator uses [standard SQL](https://cloud.google.com/bigquery/sql-reference/index) by default, whereas the default in the BigQuery console is [legacy SQL](https://cloud.google.com/bigquery/query-reference).
 To run *legacy* SQL queries, please set `use_legacy_sql: true`.
-For more information about *standard* SQL on BigQuery, see `Migrating from legacy SQL <https://cloud.google.com/bigquery/sql-reference/migrating-from-legacy-sql>`_.
+For more information about *standard* SQL on BigQuery, see [Migrating from legacy SQL](https://cloud.google.com/bigquery/sql-reference/migrating-from-legacy-sql).

 ## Secrets

 * **gcp.credential**: CREDENTIAL

-  The [Google Cloud Platform account](https://cloud.google.com/docs/authentication#user_accounts_and_service_accounts>) credential private key to use, in JSON format.
+  The [Google Cloud Platform account](https://cloud.google.com/docs/authentication#user_accounts_and_service_accounts) credential private key to use, in JSON format.

-  For information on how to generate a service account key, see the `Google Cloud Platform Documentation <https://cloud.google.com/storage/docs/authentication#generating-a-private-key>`_.
+  For information on how to generate a service account key, see the [Google Cloud Platform Documentation](https://cloud.google.com/storage/docs/authentication#generating-a-private-key).

   Upload the private key JSON file to the digdag server using the `secrets` client command: